Mallory McMorrow: Data centers

-Economic Policy
+Economic policy

-As chairwoman of the Senate Economic and Community Development Committee, McMorrow pushed for more community investments in regional transit and childcare to supplement the state's traditional reliance on incentives for big companies for economic development.
+As chairwoman of the Senate Economic and Community Development Committee, McMorrow pushed for more community investments in regional transit and childcare to supplement the state's reliance on providing incentives for large companies for economic development.
+She has also called for greater transparency around economic-development deals, including restrictions on nondisclosure agreements between local governments and companies negotiating major projects.